-- Candidates who have passed the exam and have met all Connecticut requirements will receive an email from DCP1@CT.gov within the next three (3) weeks on how to obtain their initial license.
+- Candidates who have passed the exam and have met all Connecticut requirements will receive an email from DCP1@CT.gov within the next three (3) weeks from the date of exam on how to obtain their initial license.

 - Please check the NCEES website regarding all exam information and format changes to the exam.

-- The Connecticut Land Surveyor (2 hour - exam) will be administered by PSI licensure: certification.
+The Connecticut Land Surveyor (two (2) hour - exam) will be administered by PSI licensure: certification.

 - Please note that the Fundamentals of Engineering (FE), Fundamentals of Land Surveying (FS), the Principles & Practice of Engineering (PE) and the Principles & Practice of Land Surveying (PS) exams are administered by NCEES and approved candidates can register with NCEES at www.ncees.org.

 - Personal Signatures of Endorsers